 Welcome to CS 450-001/003!
 This class is very interactive.
-A lot of materials will be covered and many new concepts will be introduced.
-To get the full benefits of the course, come to class regularly, participate in group
+A lot of material will be covered and many new concepts will be introduced.
+To get the full benefit of the class, come to class regularly, participate in group exercises and discussions, review my slides after class, and start working on the assignments as soon as they are available on Blackboard.
+Good luck!